trelemar/dome-dialog-plugin/README.md

 - The maximum amount of filters in the list is 10.
 - `description` can be any string describing what kind of file the user is opening. `"image files"`

 Returns the full path to file as a string.
+If dialog is closed without selection it returns null.

 #### `static selectFolder(String: title, String: path): String`
 - `title` can be any string.
 - `defaultPath` can be a path to a specific folder or "".

 Returns the path selected as a string.
+If dialog is closed without selection it returns null.

 #### `static colorPicker(String: title): String`
 - `title` can be any string.